mbdmardy28/React-Demo-Files/Redux/redux-basic-typescript-final/README.md

 ## React-Redux-Typscript Project - Final

-This project is build using React, Redux and Typescript that will be use in demo purposes for beginners who wants to learn the three framework.
-These is the final version of the project and can be improve in the future.
+This project is build using React, Redux and Typescript that will be used for demo purposes that could help the beginners to learn the three framework.
+This is the final version of the demo project and can be improved in the future.

 ### `Tools`
 * Visual Studio Code